 It’s not just the insurance company — we recommend that you don’t discuss your case with anyone except your attorney.
 This includes your friends, families and neighbors.
 It’s not unusual for an insurance company to speak with these people after your motor vehicle accident.
 The claims adjuster will give them the impression that the interview is an attempt to help your case, but in reality they’re looking for statements to discredit your claim.

 The same goes for social media.
 The insurance companies will comb through your postings, looking for pictures or statements that may give an erroneous impression as to the severity of your injuries.

-Answers to Your Questions About Lakeland Car Accidents
+Answers to Your Questions About Florida Car Accidents

 Florida is a comparative liability state, meaning that if a driver is partially at fault in a multi-vehicle accident, the compensation will be directly proportional to the drivers’ percentage of fault.
 Unraveling who is at fault in these complicated situations can be tricky, and hiring an experienced attorney is the best way to make sure you have covered all your bases.